New 2020 LEVC VN5 van: prices and specs confirmed

-The LEVC VN5 van is based on the TX London taxi and boasts an all-electric range of over 60 miles
+The LEVC VN5 range-extender van shares its underpinnings with the TX London taxi – and it has an all-electric range of 58 miles

-Like the TX, the VN5 uses an aluminium body clad in high-impact plastic body panels for added durability.
-The battery and electrical components sit under the floor, while the engine is under the bonnet.
-The front end is the same design as the TX, so there are CSS and Chademo charging ports either side of the grille, and the battery can be charged in as little as half-an-hour form a 50kW charging source.
+Like the TX, the VN5’s body is built around an aluminium frame, which is clad in high-impact plastic body panels.
+The van’s front end is also the same design as the TX, so there are CSS and Chademo charging ports either side of the grille.

 Here's our round-up of the best electric cars to buy right now...